jbryer/bryer_org/content/project/psa.md

 title = "PSA"

 # Project summary to display on homepage.
 summary = "Propensity Score Analysis (PSA) is a statistical approach for estimating causal effects from observational studies.
-This project includes materials from workshops taught, an Shiny application for conduction PSA, and an early draft of a PSA book."
+This project includes materials from workshops taught, an Shiny application for conducting PSA, and an early draft of a PSA book."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "DAACSHex.png"